 NEFT stands for National Electronic Fund Transfer that is used to transfer fund online as well as offline.
 It is based on the net settlement meaning all the settlements are done on batches.
 For using NEFT your bank must be NEFT Enabled which can be checked on the official RBI Website.
 Before using the NEFT Payment get the following details-

 RTGS Stands for Real Time Gross Settlement which is used to transfer amount that is bigger in value.
 It settles the fund in the similar batch format like NEFT.
 The Minimum amount that can be transferred via RTGS is Rs.2 lakhs and then there is no maximum amount.
-RTGS timings for fund transfer are Monday to Friday it is 9:00 AM to 4:30 PM and on Saturday is 9:00 AM to 2:00 PM.
-RTGS is closed on Second and fourth Saturday, Sundays and public holidays.
+RTGS timings for fund transfer are 7 AM to 6 PM everyday except Second and Fourth Saturdays, Sundays and Bank Holidays.
+Timings could vary as per individual bank's arrangements.
 This system is online as well as offline.

 IMPS are Immediate Payment Service that transfers fund immediately.
 The sender and receiver accounts will be credited and debited immediately respectively.
 This is a 24X7 and 365 days of service used to transfer fund electronically including bank holidays.
 There is a limit of the amount for transferring fund and it is Rs.2 Lakhs as maximum whereas there is no minimum amount limit.
 This system can only be used to transfer funds online